AXIHIXA/Memo/notes/py/numpy.md

         - `np.exapnd_items`: Expands the shape of an array
         - `np.squeeze`: Removes single-dimensional entries from the shape of an array
     - Joining Arrays
-        - `concatenate`: Joins a sequence of arrays along an existing axis
+        - `np.concatenate`: Joins a sequence of arrays along an existing axis
-        - `stack`: Joins a sequence of arrays along a new axis
+        - `np.stack`: Joins a sequence of arrays along a new axis
-        - `hstack`: Stacks arrays in sequence horizontally (column wise)
+        - `np.hstack`: Stacks arrays in sequence horizontally (column wise)
-        - `vstack`: Stacks arrays in sequence vertically (row wise)
+        - `np.vstack`: Stacks arrays in sequence vertically (row wise)
     - Splitting Arrays
-        - `split`: Splits an array into multiple sub-arrays
+        - `np.split`: Splits an array into multiple sub-arrays
-        - `hsplit`: Splits an array into multiple sub-arrays horizontally (column-wise)
+        - `np.hsplit`: Splits an array into multiple sub-arrays horizontally (column-wise)
-        - `vsplit`: Splits an array into multiple sub-arrays vertically (row-wise)
+        - `np.vsplit`: Splits an array into multiple sub-arrays vertically (row-wise)
     - Adding / Removing Elements
-        - `resize`: Returns a new array with the specified shape
+        - `np.resize`: Returns a new array with the specified shape
-        - `append`: Appends the values to the end of an array
+        - `np.append`: Appends the values to the end of an array
-        - `insert`: Inserts the values along the given axis before the given indices
+        - `np.insert`: Inserts the values along the given axis before the given indices
-        - `delete`: Returns a new array with sub-arrays along an axis deleted
+        - `np.delete`: Returns a new array with sub-arrays along an axis deleted
-        - `unique`: Finds the unique elements of an array
+        - `np.unique`: Finds the unique elements of an array